Group Norms

 Directions

-1. On a whiteboard, write down the words "Meaningful" and "Pleasant"
+1. Setup: On a digital whiteboard, write the words “Meaningful” and “Pleasant.”

-2. Ask everyone in the group to shout out what will make this course (or meeting) meaningful and pleasant.
-Alternatively, ask them to write their ideas on sticky notes.
+2. Brainstorm: Ask the group to shout out what would make this course (or meeting) feel both meaningful and pleasant.
+Alternatively, have them write their ideas on sticky notes.

-3. Record each participant's suggestion in the form of a mind map (branching out from those two initial words).
+3. The Mind Map: Record each participant's suggestion as a branch in a mind map growing from those two initial words.

-4. For each suggestion, ensure that all participants have the same understanding of the idea.
-If not, change the suggestion until it has consensus from all participants.
+4. Consensus: For each suggestion, ensure all participants share the same understanding of the idea.
+If not, refine the suggestion until the group reaches a consensus.

-5. Go through each suggested item and ask participants how they would ensure that the idea is carried out during the workshop.
-Record these on the whiteboard in sticky notes.
+5. Action Steps: Go through each item and ask participants how they will ensure that idea is carried out during the workshop.
+Record these "actions" on the whiteboard.

-6. All ideas mutually agreed on as being "pleasant" and "meaningful" make up the Code of Conduct for the group.
-The group has the responsibility to uphold this code through the remainder of the course or working relationship.
+7. The Code: All ideas mutually agreed upon as “pleasant” and “meaningful” now make up the Code of Conduct for the group.
+The group holds the responsibility to uphold this code through the remainder of the course or workshop. working relationship.

 Adaptations/Tips